timothykohler/timothykohler.github.io/_pages/publications.md

 *Forthcoming in 'Cushioning against Crises: The Role of Tax-Benefit Systems in the Developing World'* <br />
 United Nations University World Institute for Development Economics Research and Oxford University Press

-**Automation and deindustrialisation in the South African manufacturing sector** (with Allen Whitehead, C., Bhorat, H., Hill, R., Köhler, T. and Steenkamp, F. ) <br />
+**Automation and deindustrialisation in the South African manufacturing sector** (with Caitlin Allen Whitehead, Haroon Bhorat, Robert Hill, and Francois Steenkamp) <br />
 *Forthcoming in (book title forthcoming)* <br />
 Columbia University Press